steffenskov/Dapper.DDD.Repository/README.md

 **NOTICE**: The current codebase is still very much "work-in-progress", as such these items are still not fully implemented, but are being worked on:
 - Cleaning up in general
-- Unit testing of ExtendedPropertyInfoCollection
-- Integration tests of IViewRepository
 - Improvements to AggregateConfiguration injection, as the current "explicit interface" approach is a bit annoying for when adding support for new databases.
 - Sample project showing how to use the library
 - Support for deep nesting of ValueObjects (currently nested ValueObjects aren't supported)